Cording after surgery for breast cancer

 What is cording?

 You may be able to see or feel the cords when you lift your arm to shoulder height or above your head.
-There may be one thick cord or several smaller cords.
-They can cause a painful sensation and tightness that can reduce the range of movement of your arm and shoulder.
+There may be 1 thick cord or several smaller cords.
+They can cause a painful sensation and tightness.
+This can reduce the range of movement of your arm and shoulder.
 This can affect your ability to do many daily activities.
+There are lots of ways to help manage cording.

-Cording may develop within a few days of surgery, but it can develop a few weeks after surgery.
+Cording may develop a few days after surgery, but it can develop a few weeks after.
 Sometimes it appears many months later.
 This is called a late effect.

 Managing cording